Semi-orthogonal decomposition and smoothing: Non-commutative deformation on a surface with a cyclic quotient singularity

 there is an extension of deformations

-where $k_i$ is an ideal which is isomorphic to $k$ and is annihilated by all components of $k^r$ except the $i$-th component.
+where $k_i$ is an ideal which is isomorphic to $k$ and is annihilated by all components of $k^m$ except the $i$-th component.
 Therefore the deformations of $F$ are obtained by {\em extensions} of the $F_i$.

-If $\text{End}(F) \cong k^n$, then $F$ is said to be a {\em simple collection} and the theory is particularly simple (\cite{NC multi}).
+If $\text{End}(F) \cong k^m$, then $F$ is said to be a {\em simple collection} and the theory is particularly simple (\cite{NC multi} Lemmas 4.4 and 4.5 with Corollary 4.6).
 In particular we have $\text{End}(\tilde F) \cong R$ if $\tilde F$ is obtained by a succession of non-trivial extensions of the $F_i$, e.g., the versal deformation.